 Can I pay in instalments?

 Yes.
 If you book for a week of training you can pay a £175 deposit to secure your place and then spread the remaining balance over 8 months.
 If you wish to book the whole diploma then payments can be spread over 12 months or 24 months and the deposit is £290.

 The payment plan is done by setting up a standing order with your bank.
 The cost of the modules will be added together and the first instalment must be made before you start the first one.

-I have already done your diploma, is there any discount for attending additional modules?
+I have already done your diploma, is there any discount for re-attending modules?